Biophilic Design: A Small Guide to Succulent Wall Design and Decoration — Wellness Design Consultants

 Vertical succulent wall garden - succulent wall design step by step

 Before we present you with the guide of creating your own succulent wall garden, let’s make note of the materials you are going to need first.
+By following these steps, you can create spaces that are not only visually appealing but also functional and restorative.
+Incorporating elements that mimic natural environments is crucial in biophilic design to enhance the health and wellbeing of occupants and to optimize sustainability.

-Succulent wall garden decoration materials
+Succulent wall garden decoration natural materials

 • Succulents (obviously) - Pick out your favorites with greenery and stems.
 The number you should approximately prepare is around 35-40 for the 11x14 frame.